linpengcheng/PurefunctionPipelineDataflow/README.md

   database (with constraints, stored procedures, schemas, etc.) as needed.
   The Clojure’s immutable persistent data structure does not cause data cloning, which is suitable for this scene.

+- Lifecycle management:
+  Chinese algorithm for thousands of years:
+  Book of life and death in hell

+  - Warehouse (Database): Book of life and death in hell, which saves all matters and status of all living things (components) from life to death, and can trigger triggers to monitor events, and can change the status and lifetime of living things (components) according to events.

+  - Workshop

+    - Judge: At the end of the component's life, the judge function rewards good and punishes evil according to the book of life and death.

+    - Old Lady Mengpo: Restore the soul (component) to its original state.

+    - The six great divisions in the wheel of karma:
+      Resource Pool

+    - Hell: punishment, destruction, garbage collection

 - Other models